 «Customer Name» agrees that:

-(1) Power Services is the scheduling entity for service taken under «Customer Name»’s NT Agreement with Transmission Services;
+(1) Power Services is the scheduling entity for service taken under «Customer Name»’s BPA NT Agreement with Transmission Services;

 (2) Power Services has the right to acquire and manage secondary service under «Customer Name»’s NT Agreement with Transmission Services pursuant to section 28.4 of the BPA OATT as necessary to fulfill Power Services’ obligations under this Agreement.
-If necessary, «Customer Name» will retain the right to acquire secondary service under their NT agreement to deliver any Dedicated Resources to their load; and
+If necessary, «Customer Name» will retain the right to acquire secondary service under their BPA NT Agreement with Transmission Services to deliver any Dedicated Resources to their load; and

 (3) prior to Power Services providing TSS, Power Services will provide Transmission Services notice of (1) and (2) above.